For a great marketing strategy to work across social media, it needs to be adapted to fit different channels.

 - Plan to deal with dissenters.
 Think about how you’ll manage complaints on social media and remember that your dealings are public – not the case on any other channel.

-Whether you’re adapting an existing marketing strategy for social media, or creating one from scratch, following these guidelines will help your campaign be adapted for social and therefore more effective in connecting with your audience.
+You may be adapting an existing marketing strategy for social media, or creating one from scratch.
+Following these guidelines will help your campaign be adapted for social and therefore more effective in connecting with your audience.